idvorkin/idvorkin.github.io/_d/siy.md

 - Repeat for 3 reps
 - Feel free to change sets and reps

-**FP: Cultivating compassion through peace, JOY, AND KINDNESS** - 2m: Settle the mind - 2m: Attend to joy - 2m: Do loving kindness from above - Anytime: When selfless love arises, attend to it. - 2m: Settle the mind
+**FP: Cultivating compassion through peace, joy, and kindness**

+- 2m: Settle the mind
+- 2m: Attend to joy
+- 2m: Do loving kindness from above
+- Anytime: When selfless love arises, attend to it. - 2m: Settle the mind

-**FP: Uplifting and settling the mind with altruistic joy** **IP: Rejoicing in inner goodness and altruistic deeds**
+**FP: Uplifting and settling the mind with altruistic joy**

+- 2m: Uplift the mind
+  - think of persom for whom you've brought altruistic intent
+  - Think of the deed, think of intention
+  - Delight in your action
+- 5m: Settle the mind
+- 2m: Attend to joy if it's present

+**IP: Rejoicing in inner goodness and altruistic deeds**

+- When doing something altruistic, think I am being altruistic, this makes me happy
+- When seeing someone being altruistic, there exists a wonderful person in the world, I am happy
+- When someone is doing an altruisitc act, think more good is being done in the world, I am happy

 ### Working with suffering